Early Years — Growing up in Whyalla and Port Hedland

 |

-at 426 km is still Australia's longest privately owned
+At 426 km long, it is still Australia's longest privately owned railway.

 |